AntoniaChroni/AntoniaChroni/README.md

 :bug: :construction_worker: Passionate about computation, automation and reproducibility for scientists

-I am an evolutionary computational biologist by training with extensive expertise in molecular evolution and phylogenetics, ecology and biogeography in the context of species and cancer.
-I introduced the “Tumor Island Biogeography”, a unique, fresh conceptual framework proposing that tumors are evolutionary islands that their heterogeneity can be explored by using omics data in the clinical setting ([Chroni, 2024](https://www.taylorfrancis.com/chapters/edit/10.1201/9781003307921-10/tumor-island-biogeography-antonia-chroni) and [Chroni and Kumar, 2021](https://doi.org/10.1093/gbe/evab276)).
+I am an evolutionary biologist by training with extensive expertise in molecular evolution and phylogenetics, ecology and biogeography in the context of species and cancer.
+I introduced the “Tumor Island Biogeography” framework proposing that tumors are evolutionary islands that their heterogeneity can be explored by using omics data in the clinical setting ([Chroni, 2024](https://www.taylorfrancis.com/chapters/edit/10.1201/9781003307921-10/tumor-island-biogeography-antonia-chroni) and [Chroni and Kumar, 2021](https://doi.org/10.1093/gbe/evab276)).
 I co-developed [PathFinder](https://github.com/SayakaMiura/PathFinder), a